The Redskins Sean Gilbert Roller Coaster Was 30 Years Ago

 The story gets better.
 Washington received the fifth overall pick in the 1999 Draft and the 12th overall pick in the 2000 draft as their compensation for Gilbert.

 That fifth overall pick in 1999 turned into one of the biggest trades of all time in the NFL.
-Washington traded New Orleans that 5th pick overall for the Saints’ ENTIRE draft in 1999 plus two picks in 2000 – all to move up two picks.
+Washington traded New Orleans that 5th pick overall for the Saints’ ENTIRE draft in 1999 plus two picks in 2000 – all to move up seven picks.
 Mike Ditka really wanted running back Ricky Williams.
-The Redskins selected Hall of Fame cornerback Champ Bailey at number seven.
+The Redskins selected Hall of Fame cornerback Champ Bailey at number seven with their own pick and traded the 12th they got from the Saints for quarterback Cade McKown.

 One of the two 2000 picks was the second overall – which Washington used to draft Lavar Arrington.